Aussieforks/aussieforks-modpack/README.md

 * Mod author: gpcf
 * Additions by: Smacker

+### aussieforks_custom
+A mod for code not considered reusable outside of Aussieforks.
+Presently contains just a system for de-privileging service accounts.

+* Mod Author: Maverick2797

 ### aussiesigns
 Adds various signs that could be found in Australia.
 So far just warning signs for dangerous wildlife.